Skip to main content

 Process Termination

 Sometimes there may be enough of a reason for Elastic to outright kill a process.
 This should be extremely rare.
-Alerts generated by the product are primarily reviewed by the System (TAMUS).
-They are also proactively creating exceptions for activity.
-However, in the event that a process may be killed by Elastic, you can reach out to security@tamu.edu to evaluate and potentially create an exception.
+Alerts generated by the product are primarily reviewed by the System (TAMUS), which creates exceptions for legitimate activity.

 Supported Operating Systems and Processor Architectures